itsakmak/envrio_databases/README.md

 <br>
 **Version: 1.0.1**

-Validates the data type before they are used by CRUD module methods creating classes inheriting from pydantic basemodel class.
+Validates the data type before they are used by CRUD module methods creating classes inheriting from the pydantic basemodel class.

 **Module Name: crud**
 <br>
 **Version: 1.0.2**

-Defines all the methods that Create, Read, Update and Delete tables, rows, etc. from MySql database.
-It includes the folloing classes-methods:
+Defines all the methods that Create, Read, Update, and Delete tables, rows, etc. from the MySql database.
+It includes the following classes-methods:
 <br>
 <br>
 <table>